 - “You retired (after reaching age 62) or became disabled during the tax year or in the preceding tax year for which you should have made estimated payments, and the underpayment was due to reasonable cause and not willful neglect.”

-You may also be able to avoid estimated tax penalties if you can use the annualized installment method at tax-time to reflect your fluctuating income and avoid estimated tax penalties.
+You may also be able to avoid estimated tax penalties if you can use the annualized installment method at tax-time to reflect your fluctuating income.
 If you’re like most self-employed business owners, you may see slow months and then big boosts in others.
-However, if you do not receive income evenly throughout the year, your required estimated tax payment for one or more periods may be less than the amount figured using the regular installment method.
+However, if you do not receive income evenly throughout the year, the required estimated tax payment for one or more periods may be less than the amount figured using the regular installment method.

 The annualized method determines your estimated tax liability as your income accumulates throughout the year instead of dividing your entire year’s estimated tax liability by four as if your income was earned evenly.
-So, if your income is concentrated, for example, in the fourth quarter of the year you may be able to annualize your income.
+So, if your income is concentrated, for example, in the fourth quarter of the year you may be able to use the annualized income method.
 TurboTax Self-Employed guides you through the annualized installment method at tax-time.

 How to Make the Correct Estimated Payments